zhangyongshun/resnet_finetune_cub/readme.md

 This repo contains codes for fine tuning ResNet on CUB_200_2011 datasets.

-Because ResNet_SE and ResNet_ED's  model files do not belong for me, so I remove them in the projects.
+Because ResNet_SE and ResNet_ED's  model files do not belong to me, so I remove them in the projects.

 The ResNet models provided by torchvision are available.